 Gather your baking supplies, and let’s get baking!

-Make sure to preheat your oven to 350 degrees F (177 degrees C).
+Make sure to preheat your oven to 350 degrees F (177 degrees C) and follow these easy steps.

-Next, in a large bowl, whisk together all wet ingredients; olive oil, eggs, water, and canned pumpkin.
+1. COMBINE WET INGREDIENTS: Next, in a large bowl, whisk together all wet ingredients: 1 cup olive oil, 4 eggs, ⅔ cup water, and ⅔ cup canned pumpkin.

-Now, place equal amounts of batter in your prepared pans.
+Now, pour equal amounts of batter into your prepared pans.

-Tip: If desired, sprinkle the top of the loaves with roasted pumpkin seeds and old-fashioned oats.
+If desired, sprinkle the top of the loaves with roasted pumpkin seeds and old-fashioned oats before baking.
 It gives the bread a wonderful texture!

 Tips & Tricks

-- To accommodate different likes, we make one loaf with golden raisins and not the other two.
-Simple use only ⅓ the number of raisins if you'd like to do the same.
+• To accommodate different preferences, I make one loaf with golden raisins and not the other two.
+If you’d like to do the same, simply use only 1/3 the number of raisins.

 Add-in Ideas for Your Bread

-Depending on your preferences, you can add other ingredients to your recipe.
+Depending on your preferences, you can add other ingredients to make the best pumpkin bread.
 You can try the following:

-- Chocolate Chips - to make Pumpkin Chocolate Chip Bread, add 2 cups of chocolate chips to the total recipe.
-If you want just one loaf with chocolate, add ⅔ cup to 1 loaf.
+• Chocolate Chips: To make Pumpkin Chocolate Chip Bread, add 2 cups of chocolate chips to the total recipe.
+If you want just one loaf with chocolate, add ⅔ cup to one loaf.

 What to Serve with Bread

-- Cream Cheese (it’s also great if you add a little cinnamon)
+• Cream Cheese (it’s also great if you add a little cinnamon).
+If you want to splurge, try cream cheese frosting.

 More Pumpkin Recipes